Jerr-z/CrossyRoadLite/README.md

 - As a user, I want to experience the thrill by avoiding multiple cars on the road
 - As a user, I want to see a randomly generated map, so it's a new experience everytime.
 - As a user, I want an endless gaming experience until I die in game.
+- As a user, when I want to quit from the current game session, I want to have the option to save my current game progress to file
+- As a user, when I start the game, I want to be given the option to load my previous game progress from file

 ### What will the Application do?
 <br>
 A thrilling experience of simple yet challenging gameplay will be provided to the users through dodging cars, avoiding obstacles and most importantly, crossing the **ROAD**!
-High scores of individual users will be displayed in game for you to beat your friends' records or yourself!
+Scores of users will be displayed in game for you.
 The game will be utilizing a very simple control scheme of 4 direction inputs which allows you to control the avatar freely in a 2d space.